rodero95/android_device_samsung_galaxysl/README.md

 	·cm-11.0: to build CyanogenMod 11.0 with the 3.x kernel.

-	·phablet-10.1: to build the CyanogenMod 10.1 base for Ubuntu touch.
+	·phablet-10.1: to build the CyanogenMod base for Ubuntu 13.04 touch.

 	·phablet-saucy: to build the CyanogenMod base for Ubuntu 13.10 (saucy) touch.

+	·phablet-trusty: to build the CyanogenMod base for Ubuntu 14.04 (trusty) touch.

-	(All Ubuntu builds are based on the 3.x kernel)
+	(All Ubuntu builds are based on CyanogenMod 10.1 and the 3.x kernel)